 Hypoxia is generally recognized initially by pulse oximetry.
 Patients should have the following:

-Bedside intensivist-performed echocardiography (see Monitoring and Testing the Critical Care Patient : Hand-held echocardiography) may be used to assess for hemodynamically significant pericardial effusion or reduced global left ventricular function until formal echocardiography can be done.
+Bedside echocardiography done by an intensivist may be used to assess for hemodynamically significant pericardial effusion or reduced global left ventricular or right ventricular function until formal echocardiography can be done.
 Elevated serum levels of brain (B-type) natriuretic peptide (BNP) may help differentiate heart failure from other causes of hypoxia.
-If diagnosis remains unclear after these tests, testing for PE should be considered.
+If diagnosis remains unclear after these tests, testing for PE Diagnosis Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more should be considered.
 Bronchoscopy may be done in intubated patients to rule out (and remove) a tracheobronchial plug.

-Identified causes are treated as discussed elsewhere in The Manual.
-If hypoventilation persists, mechanical ventilation via noninvasive positive pressure ventilation or endotracheal intubation is necessary (see Respiratory Failure and Mechanical Ventilation).
+Identified causes are treated as discussed elsewhere in THE MANUAL.
+If hypoventilation persists, mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more via noninvasive positive pressure ventilation or endotracheal intubation is necessary.
 Persistent hypoxia requires supplemental oxygen.

-An Fio2< 40% can be given via nasal cannula or simple face mask.
-A nasal cannula uses an oxygen flow of 1 to 6 L/min.
-Because 6 L/min is sufficient to fill the nasopharynx, higher flow rates are of no benefit.
-Simple face masks and nasal cannulas do not deliver a precise Fio2 because of inconsistent admixture of oxygen with room air from leakage and mouth breathing.
+An FIO2 < 40% can be given via nasal cannula or simple face mask.
+A nasal cannula uses an oxygen flow of 1 to 6 L/minute.
+Because 6 L/minute is sufficient to fill the nasopharynx, higher flow rates are of no benefit.
+Simple face masks and nasal cannulas do not deliver a precise FIO2 because of inconsistent admixture of oxygen with room air from leakage and mouth breathing.
 However, Venturi-type masks can deliver very accurate oxygen concentrations.

-An Fio2> 40% requires use of an oxygen mask with a reservoir that is inflated by oxygen from the supply.
-In the typical nonrebreather mask, the patient inhales 100% oxygen from the reservoir, but during exhalation, a rubber flap valve diverts exhaled breath to the environment, preventing admixture of CO2 and water vapor with the inspired O2.
-Nonetheless, because of leakage, such masks deliver an Fio2 of at most 80 to 90%.
+An FIO2 > 40% requires use of an oxygen mask with a reservoir that is inflated by oxygen from the supply.
+In the typical nonrebreather mask, the patient inhales 100% oxygen from the reservoir, but during exhalation, a rubber flap valve diverts exhaled breath to the environment, preventing admixture of carbon dioxide and water vapor with the inspired oxygen.
+Nonetheless, because of leakage, such masks deliver an FIO2 of at most 80 to 90%.

 Hypoxia can be caused by disorders of ventilation and/or oxygenation and is usually first recognized by pulse oximetry.

-Patients should have a chest x-ray, ECG, and ABGs (to confirm hypoxia and evaluate adequacy of ventilation); if diagnosis remains unclear, consider testing for pulmonary embolus.
+Patients should have a chest x-ray, ECG, and arterial blood gas measurements (to confirm hypoxia and evaluate adequacy of ventilation); if diagnosis remains unclear, consider testing for pulmonary embolus.